marius-ne/marius-ne/README.md

-👋 Hi, I’m @marius-ne, student in Mechanical Engineering at RWTH Aachen in Germany.
-In my freetime I contribute to Space Team Aachen's "AQUIS" PocketCube satellite project.
-This goes well with my passion for Aerospace, where I'd like to develop my career.
+Hello!
+I’m Marius, a student in Aerospace Engineering.
+I obtained a Double Degree from RWTH Aachen in Germany and École Centrale de Lille in France.
+Currently I am doing a 6 month internship at the European Space Agency, at their ESTEC establishment in the Netherlands.
+Here I work on Vision Based Navigation for autonomous Guidance, Navigation and Control of Spacecraft.
+This can be applied to Rendezvous and Landing scenarios.

+Feel free to reach out.

 <!---
 marius-ne/marius-ne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.